Runions2/DISH_Survey_Data_Management/README.md

 4. Consumption of food beyond the school gates
 5. Consumption of energy drinks

-Data were collected using a survey and 24-hour dietary recalls (herein 'intake24').
+Data were collected using a survey and up to four 24-hour dietary recalls (herein 'intake24').

 # R scripts
 ## DISH_cleaning